Distillation Robustifies Unlearning: Acknowledgments

 \section{Acknowledgments}

 We thank Henrik Marklund for very insightful discussions.
 We are grateful to Rishub Tamirisa for the guidance in navigating WMDP benchmarking procedures and to Eric Easley for sharing valuable strategies for WMDP dataset cleaning and productive discussions about potential improvements to our method.
 Vivek Hebbar, Andis Draguns, and Jake Mendel offered helpful comments on the abstract.
 We thank Iftekhar Uddin and Laura Vaughan for facilitating access to computational resources and funding support.
 We thank Lisa Wong for help with the design of Figure 1.
+We thank four anonymous reviewers for their time spent on our manuscript and for providing constructive feedback.

-Bruce W. Lee's work on this project was supported by funding from Open Philanthropy and the Long-Term Future Fund.
+Bruce W. Lee's work on this project was partially supported by funding from Open Philanthropy.
 We also thank MATS for facilitating our collaboration and providing the institutional framework that made this research possible.